-If you are using Google Chrome has your default browser, then you will notice that–clicking on any mailto: links will open either in Gmail.com website or it does nothing.
-The behaviour what it need to be done when clicking on those special links is termed as protocols, and the programs they use are called handlers.
+If you are using Google Chrome as your default browser, then you will notice that–clicking on any mailto: links will open either in Gmail.com website or it does nothing.
+The behavior what it needs to be done when clicking on those special links is termed as protocols, and the programs they use are called handlers.

 Set Default Protocol Handler:

 To Set default protocol handler in your chrome browser, visit any web app or website which support protocol handlers (For ex: Gmail for mailto:, Google Calendar for webcal: ) and you’ll see Protocol handler icon <<>> onright side of your address bar, click that icon to set default handler.

 For example purpose, I will show how to set Gmail.com website to handle all mailto: links on your chrome browser.